Learning in the Flow of Work

 One of the hot topics in corporate education and training today is learning 'in the flow of work’.
 This approach allows employees to access and complete digital learning in the applications they use on a daily basis (e.g. Microsoft Teams), without interrupting their flow of work by switching between applications.
 But how do you bring this strategy to life within your L&D efforts in a way that is seamless while still creating effective learning outcomes?

 Joining Go1’s Global Learning Strategist Caroline Brant is a lineup of L&D talent not to be missed.
 We bring together Global Industry Analyst Josh Bersin, Microsoft L&D Manager Jane Hourigan, and Director of Learning Brandon Carson of Delta as they talk how learners access and consume training, and what it means for L&D professionals.
-Register now to save your spot!

 About the speakers